CERT-Polska/training-mwdb/source/part-3.md

 3. Finally, upload it to your local mwdb ([http://127.0.0.1:8080](http://127.0.0.1:8080), admin:admin)

+4. **Question**: What is the sha256 of the extracted autoit script?

+5. Take a look at the extracted script using "preview".

 ## **Exercise #3.2**: Write your own service

 **Goal**: Learn how to create a new karton service from ground up